Pickersgill/Qbert/structure.md

 + The agents themselves are really just a collection of attributes describing the agents position, queueing status, task list etc.

-+ The agent will be assigned a mind at bith (dystopian!).
++ The agent will be assigned a mind at birth (dystopian!).
 It will ask the mind what it should do when appropriate.

 ### The Minds: